What are Leasehold Rights?

 Maintenance Expenses of Lease Also Critical

 In addition to the base rent, CAM expenses and other expenses (not included in CAM) for the actual upkeep of the premises are important factors when evaluating a seller’s leasehold rights.
 Many leases have very high CAM expenses because the property is not managed in a cost efficient manner.
 Further, some expenses such as tenant’s share of property taxes, upkeep or replacement of HVAC, parking lot maintenance, and properly maintaining the exterior of the property may not be covered in the CAM expenses and hence not covered at all by the landlord.
 In other words, such expenses will be the tenant’s responsibility.
-A buyer will factor in all of these charges when calculating their actual occupancy expenses.

 Buyers Will Generally Want Long Leases